Graduate School Policies and Procedures apply to this program

 - Candidates in Spanish must satisfy the general requirements of the Graduate School as outlined in this catalog and will be required to complete 33 hours of course work distributed with respect to the Thesis or Non-Thesis Options outlined below.

-- No more than one undergraduate course (3 semester hours) may be applied toward the MA degree, and that course must have been taken at the 4000 level or above and in an ancillary field outside the Department of Modern Languages.
+- No more than one undergraduate course (three semester hours) may be applied toward the MA degree, and that course must have been taken at the 4000 level or above and in an ancillary field outside the Department of Modern Languages.

 - Failure to maintain a 3.00 Program GPA will result in the student being placed on academic probation.
 Courses completed with grades below the letter grade of B- (GPA 2.7) may not be applied toward fulfillment of the requirements for any graduate (doctoral or master’s) degree within the Graduate School.